College of Architecture

 Academic Policies

-For Architecture, Construction Science, Landscape Architecture and Urban Planning: Students must make a grade of C or better in every School of Architecture course (ARCH, CARC, COSC, ENDS, LAND, LDEV, URPN) used to satisfy degree requirements.
-Students must also make a grade of C or better in any course used as an equivalent substitution for School of Architecture courses that satisfy degree requirements.
-All majors within the school require students to maintain a 2.0 or better GPA; the school does not offer academic probation.
+For Architecture, Construction Science, Landscape Architecture and Urban Planning: Students must make a grade of C or better in every College of Architecture course (ARCH, CARC, COSC, ENDS, LAND, LDEV, URPN) used to satisfy degree requirements.
+Students must also make a grade of C or better in any course used as an equivalent substitution for College of Architecture courses that satisfy degree requirements.
+All majors within the college require students to maintain a 2.0 or better GPA (for upper level consideration, may be a higher GPA requirement); the college does not offer academic probation.